anhqphm/O-reily-Programming-Collective-Intelligence/README.md

 # O'Reily Programming Collective Intelligence

-This is the repository for different topics from the book 'Programming Collective Intellignece
+This is the repository for different topics from the book 'Programming Collective Intelligence